-Product Design: Students will learn basic electronics and get experience using hands tools and some machines to build a Microbot.
-They will be introduced to a range of different tools and techniques in а workshop environment to produce a working remote-control robot that they can compete against other students in a mini game of football.
-We will also cover some drawing skills and maths in Technology.
+Product Design: Students will learn electronics and basic experience using hand tools and some machines to build a Microbot.
+They will be introduced to a range of different tools and techniques in workshop environment to produce a working remote-control robot that they can compete against other students in a mini game of football.
+We will also cover drawing skills and maths and materials in Technology.

-In Year 8: Food Preparation and Nutrition: Students will plan, cook prepare a number of predominately savoury dishes from British and international cuisine.
-They will study factors affecting food choice and research food provenance, looking at environmental impact sustainability issues surrounding food.
-They will evaluate the benefits of a balanced diet and understanding the link between diet and well-being.
+In Year 8

-They will design and develop a number of staple foods from around the world such as bread, rice and pasta.
+Food Preparation and Nutrition: Students will plan, cook and prepare a range of predominately savoury dishes from British and international cuisine.
+They will study factors affecting food choice and research food provenance, looking environmental impact and sustainability issues surrounding food.
+They will evaluate the benefits of а balanced diet and understanding the link between diet and well-being.
+They will design and develop a selection of staple foods from around the World such as bread, rice and pasta.

 Textiles: We will build on skills learnt in Year 7 by developing machine skills and learning to manipulate fabric in more textural ways.
-Students will be inspired by an art movement to integrate electro-textiles into a speaker pillow.
+Students will be inspired by an art movement to integrate electrotextiles into a speaker pillow.

 Product Design: 3D drawing skills will be introduced and developed in order to communicate design ideas.
-Students will develop some of the practical skills introduced in Year 7 and be introduced to more complex and challenging techniques make a toy truck out of timber and design and build an additional part of it.
+Students will develop the practical skills introduced in Year 7 and be exposed to more complex and challenging techniques make a light or desk tidy out of upcycled material.
 We will also cover more applied maths in Technology in line with the KS3 maths curriculum.